benvaljean/benvaljean.github.io/_posts/2009-06-22-Apache_Rewrite.markdown

 title: Apache Rewrite
 ---

-Rewrite might not always be required, changing one static URL to another Redirect can be used:
+Rewrite might not always be required, when changing one static URL to another URL a Redirect can be used:

     #Redirect the base-URL (only) to https
     Redirect permanent / https://mydomain.com